constellation-daq/Constellation/docs/operator_guide/concepts/autonomy.md

 Roles group the actions taken by the Constellation in each of these cases into an easily configurable parameter.
 The role is configured for the *sending* satellite and is transmitted via heartbeat message flags to the receivers throughout the Constellation.
-The following roles exist and can be configured through the `_role` parameter:
+The following roles exist and can be configured through the `role` parameter in the `_autonomy` section:

 * `ESSENTIAL` satellites are considered key to the running Constellation.
 Their information is treated most strictly, in particular